ldaumail/AMPB_code/README.md

 This script is ran with the list of participants you want to convert the data into bids as an input "bash 1_dcm2bids.sh participants.txt"

-2: 2_apptainer_qsiprep_requeue.sbatch : this script launches batch jobs in parallel on the PACE clusters.
+2: 2_apptainer_qsiprep_requeue.sbatch: this script launches batch jobs in parallel on the PACE clusters.
 The BIDS data from each individual is preprocessed using qsiprep. when logged in on PACE, just use the command line : "sbatch 2_apptainer_qsiprep_requeue.sbatch"

-3:
+3: 3_make_masks_julich.py: here, we imported probabilistic ROIs from the Julich brain atlas ( https://search.kg.ebrains.eu/instances/f1fe19e8-99bd-44bc-9616-a52850680777 ) and convert them into binary masks.
+The script also registers them into individual diffusion space using antspyx.

+4: